-Adam Scott tells Mitch McConnell to take down his 'Parks and Rec' gif
+Adam Scott tells Mitch McConnell to take down his 'Parks and Rec' GIF

-(CNN)"Parks and Recreation" star Adam Scott was not OK with Senate Majority Leader Mitch McConnell using a gif featuring his character Ben Wyatt.
+(CNN)"Parks and Recreation" star Adam Scott was not OK with Senate Majority Leader Mitch McConnell using a GIF featuring his character, Ben Wyatt.

-Scott tweeted on Wednesday:
+Scott tweeted Wednesday:

 "Dear Mitch McConnell & all those representing him,